How our choice-based letting system works

 - Proof of residency of dependent children - Full child benefit letter showing your children’s names or a bank statement showing receipt of payments

 - Proof of benefits or pension - Disability living allowance, personal independence payment, jobseeker’s allowance, Universal Credit, income support

 Please note that one document can cover more than one purpose.
 For example, an entitlement to benefit letter proves your identity, address and receipt of benefit.

 You will need to provide these documents by a certain date.
-If you don't, you risk the offer of accommodation being withdrawn.
-Or, if we find that information you have provided is false or incorrect, this could result in a change in your eligibility for housing, or in your application being closed in line with our social housing allocation policy.
+If you don not, you risk the offer of accommodation being withdrawn.
+Alternatively, if we find that information you have provided is false or incorrect, this could result in a change in your eligibility for housing, or in your application being closed in line with our social housing allocation policy.

-- You don't make your first rent payment when we ask for it.
+- You do not make your first rent payment when we ask for it.
 This might be at, or before, your sign-up appointment with us.

 - You owe rent or have other housing-related debts (you will also be removed from the housing register, and can re-apply once the debt is cleared).

 - You are a council or housing association tenant and legal action has been taken against you because you have broken your tenancy conditions

 - Your circumstances have changed, resulting in a change to your banding or application date

 - You have a history of anti-social behaviour